Knowing When To Close The Crawl Space Vents To Your House

 What The Pros Say When Asked About When To Close Crawl Space Vents?

 According to Tom Silva, from ThisOldHouse.com, “…working vents in crawl spaces are a good idea, and so do the building codes, which generally require them.
 These vents allow outside air to circulate under the floor in summer to prevent the moisture buildup that encourages mildew and rot.
 In winter, when the air is drier, the vents are closed to reduce the chance that the pipes in the crawl space might freeze.”

 According to Tom Silva, “The simplest way to close foundation vents for the winter is to plug them from the outside with foam blocks made specifically for this purpose.
 Just remember to remove the plugs when the weather turns mild in the spring.”

 Silva adds this tip, “As you do that chore, check to make sure that the vent screens are intact so that insects and other critters don’t make a home under your house.”

 Different Types of Crawl Space Vents

-But if you’re a person that’s able to remember when to close crawl space vents, and like to get out there and take care of it yourself, then I recommend the foam vent inserts.
+But if you’re like me, and like to get out there and close the crawl space vents to your house yourself, then I recommend the foam vent inserts.
 The foam crawl space vent inserts can be picked up at any local hardware store and are very inexpensive.
 They simply slide into the vent space nice and tight, and prevent air from passing through.

 Inspect For Pests While Closing Your Crawl Space Vents